Tax Invoice Requirements NZYour 2026 IRD Checklist

 Why These Invoice Details Matter

 Your customers need valid invoice and GST information to support their GST claims.
 If your records do not meet IRD requirements, your customer may not be able to claim the GST, which can slow payment and create avoidable back-and-forth.
-Learn how to create compliant invoices step by step.
+Learn how to create compliant invoices step by step, or download the free tax invoice template NZ.

 IRD Tax Invoice Requirements